berndkuennen/lint_trilogy/Readme.md

 ```

 ### /lint/yaml/valid
 This interface accepts POST requests and awaits the YAML in the field _yaml_.
-Response is given as simply _true_ or _false_ in mime-type text/plain.
+Response is given as simply _true_ or _false_ (content type text/plain).

 Example:
 ```